JackAgren/drone_cones_project/High Level Design Doc.md

 ### Account System

-The account system is reponsible for user accounts and logins.
+The account system is responsible for user accounts and logins.

-A user account consists *at least* the following:

-* Email
-* Password
-* Address

 There are three types of user accounts:

 * Customer
 * Drone Owner
-* Admin
+* Admin (Manager)

+#### User Data

+User account data consists of a combination of data obtained by the user at the creation of the account and data collected through the user's use of the app.
+This data consists *at least* the following (based on the user's role):

+**Customer**
+* Email
+* Password
+* Delivery address
+* Order history

+**Drone Owner**
+* Email
+* Password
+* Drone ID(s)
+    * Referencing the corresponding rows in the Drone table

+**Admin**
+* Email
+* Password

+#### User Permissions

-Each account type will have different priveldges granted to them.
-Each will also require additional info based on the account type needed.
+Once a user is register for an account, the user will have different privileges granted to them based on account type.

+**Customer**
+* Log in to account
+* View menu
+* Place an order
+* View active order status
+* View order history

+**Drone Owner**
+* Log in to account
+* View drones registered under account
+* Temporarily or permanently remove drone from service
+* View payments
+* View drone activity

+**Admin**
+* Log in to account
+* View active and past orders
+    * As well as a summary of past orders
+* Check and update inventory
+* View customer feedback
+* View drone and drone owner info
+* View incoming and outgoing payments
+    * As well as a summary of financial activity
+* Ban other users

+#### Sub-Systems

 The account system can be broken down into the following sub-systems:

-* **Account Database** - This is a database of all user accounts made and is also where admin operations regarding account data takes place (i.e. banning an account, making changes to password, etc.).
+* **Account Database** -
+This is a database of all user accounts made and is also where admin operations regarding account data takes place (i.e. banning an account, making changes to password, etc.).
-* **Account Info Databases** - These are separate databases for specific account types (customer, admin, drone owners) that holds specific information for their respective roles (i.e. customers will have order history info stored).
+* **Account Info Databases** -
+These are separate databases for specific account types (customer, admin, drone owners) that holds specific information for their respective roles (i.e. customers will have order history info stored).
-* **Login Page** - This is where users will login into their accounts using their account credentials.
+* **Login Page** -
+This is where users will login into their accounts using their account credentials.
-* **Registration Page** - This is where new user accounts will be made.
+* **Registration Page** -
+This is where new user accounts will be made.
-* **Account Page** - This is a page that will display user account info, as well as provide tools to users to modify info such as password and address.
+* **Account Page** -
+This is a page that will display user account info, as well as provide tools to users to modify info such as password and address.
-* **Forgot Username/Password Page** - This is where users can contact customer support to help unlock their account.
+* **Forgot Username/Password Page** -
+This is where users can contact customer support to help unlock their account.
 For this project, an email system to send user credentials will not be made.
-* **Authentication** - This will deal with security aspects of the user account logins in the background.
+* **Authentication** -
+This will deal with security aspects of the user account logins in the background.

 ### Ordering System